Table of contents

 The adventures continue…

-After graduating from EU, Oliver’s next stop was Arizona, where he studied an MBA.
-At the turn of the millenium, with a great deal of knowledge and a range of skills under his belt, Oliver embarked on his profesional career.
+After graduating from EU, Oliver discovered that he had many personal reasons for pursuing an MBA in Arizona.
+At the turn of the millennium, with a great deal of knowledge and a range of skills under his belt, Oliver embarked on his profesional career.
 From Iserlohn and Ohio to Barcelona and Brussels, he has worked in a variety of top-level financial roles at renowned companies including Bakelite and General Cable during his career.

 International experience isn’t for everyone